-The annual public corporate governance report 2022 can be summarized as follows.
+The annual public corporate governance report 2023 can be summarized as follows.

-PCGC principles PCGC provisions Impl.
+principles PCGC provisions Impl.
 If not, reasons

-1 Shareholders and shareh olders' meeti ng
+olders' meeti ng

-1.1 Tasks and responsibility of the sharehold ers' mee eting
+Tasks and responsibility of the shareholders' meeting

-1.1.1 AoA PCGC implementation in Sec.
+PCGC implementation in Sec.
 3.1 (+/-) At its planned revision, PCGC shall be implemented in the AoA.
 As an interim solution for efficiency reasons (because AoA revisions are cost- and labour-intensive for all stakeholders), the PCGC shall apply following a simple, but also binding decision taken by the Council.

-1.1.2 Fundamental decisions Sec.
-3.1 (+) -
+Fundamental decisions Sec.
+3.1 (+)

-Preparation and nentation of the meeting of pervisory body / Council Sec.
+• Sec.
 3.2 (+)

-1.3 employ Non-restriction of /ee participation Sec.
+Non-restriction of ee participation Sec.
 3.3 (+)

-2 Collaboration of the mana agement and supervi sory body
+Collaboration of the mana agement and supervi sory body

-2.1 Basic rules
+Basic rules

-2.1.1 Strategic coordination Sec.
+Strategic coordination Sec.
 4.1.1 (+)

-2.1.2 operati importa Transactions and ions of fundamental ance Sec.
+Sec.
 4.1.2 (+)

-2.1.3 Provision of information Sec.
+Provision of information Sec.
 4.1.3 (+)

-2.2 Confidentiality Sec.
+Confidentiality Sec.
 4.2 (+)

-2.3 Accountability Sec.
+Accountability Sec.
 4.3 (+)

-2.4 No granting of loans Sec.
+No granting of loans Sec.
 4.4 (+)

-3 Management
+Management

-3.1 Tasks and competences Sec.
+Tasks and competences Sec.
 5.1 (+)

-3.2 Composition
+Composition

-3.2.1 Amount Sec.
+Amount Sec.
 5.2.1 (+)

+Tasks and responsibility of PCGC implementation in PCGC implementation in PCGC implementation in Preparation and entation of the meeting of pervisory body / Council Non-restriction of the participation PCOllaboration of the management Provision of information Confidentiality Accountability No granting of loans Management Tasks and competences Composition Shareholders and shareholders' meetical Tasks and responsibility of the sharehold PCGC implementation in Sec.
+3.1 Fundamental decisions Sec.
+3.1 Preparation and Sec.
+3.2 entation of the meeting of pervisory body / Council Non-restriction of sec participation Collaboration of the management and Basic rules Strategic coordination Sec.
+4.1.1 Transactions and Sec.
+4.1.2 ons of fundamental ince Provision of information Sec.
+4.1.3 Confidentiality Sec.
+4.2 Accountability Sec.
+4.2 Accountability Sec.
+4.3 No granting of loans Sec.
+5.1 Composition Shareholders and shareholders' meeting Tasks and responsibility of the shareholders' meet PCGC implementation in Sec.
+3.1 (+/-) Fundamental decisions Sec.
+3.1 (+/-) Preparation and Sec.
+3.2 (+) entation of the meeting of ervisory body / Council Non-restriction of Sec.
+3.3 (+) ee participation Collaboration of the management and supervisors and Strategic coordination Sec.
+4.1.1 (+) Transactions and Sec.
+4.1.2 (+) enso of fundamental ence Provision of information Sec.
+4.1.3 (+) Confidentiality Sec.
+4.2 (+) Accountability Sec.
+4.3 (+) No granting of loans Sec.
+4.4 (+) Management Tasks and competences Sec.
+5.1 (+) Composition